PeiYingr/YummyFit_Java-SpringBoot/README.md

 ## Main Features
 * Member System
-    * Supports local sign-in or sign-in with Google account (OAuth2.0).
     * User authentication is achieved with Json Web Token.
 * Diet Record Features
     * Supports searching for all foods available on this website.